 Littering is a major source of pollution.
-Not only are surgical masks, food wrappers and cigarette butts harmful to the environment, did you know that they also pose a huge risk to everyone’s safety?
+Not only are surgical masks, food wrappers and cigarette butts harmful to the environment, they also pose a huge risk to everyone’s safety?

-Also, did you know that 66 per cent of litter is food wrappers from food and drink that people consume on the go?
+Also, did you know that most of the trash on the ground consists of food wrappers from food and drink that people consume on the go?
 When plastic cups, bottles, sandwich bags and meal boxes aren’t recycled, they can take up to 500 years to decompose.

 Are you a “butthead”?
 Buttheads toss their cigarette butts anywhere.
 Not only do cigarette butts cause pollution, this widespread habit can even cause fires.
+Yet, solutions do exist.

 On average, cigarette butts make up 30 per cent of the litter found on streets and sidewalks in big cities like Montréal.
 One cigarette butt, as small as it may seem, is partially made of plastic and contains up to 7,000 chemicals.
 Once it’s on the ground, it takes about 10 years to decompose.
 If the wind and rain blow it into the sewer system or a body of water, it can pollute up to 500 litres of water.

 Why a risk of fire?
 Because black earth and mulch are composed of combustible peat, moss and wood chips that also contain chemical fertilizer.
 When these materials come into contact with a heat source, they can catch fire.
 This situation is even more dangerous, as four to five hours can pass between the time when a cigarette butt is crushed in soil and the time that the first flames appear.

 - In your yard or on your balcony, use a deep jelly jar filled with damp sand and be sure to place it on a non-combustible surface.

 - When you’re on the move, use a portable ashtray, also called a pocket ashtray.
 Pocket ashtrays are small and odourless, and several models are available on the market.